 Use online travel websites, booking platforms, and hotel search engines to compare prices, read reviews, and find the best deals on accommodations.
 Look for discounted rates, promotional offers, and special packages.
 Consider alternative accommodations like vacation rentals, guesthouses, or hostels that can help you travel on a budget better than a hotel room.

 Consider a longer stay in one place rather than moving around.
 Airbnbs offer a monthly discount that we found in some cases was less cost than staying for two weeks.
-In Cozumel, Mexico, and in Podstrana, Croatia we reserved for the whole month, then ducked out a week early to move on simply because the cost was less for a month’s reservation.
+In Cozumel, Mexico, we reserved for the whole month, then ducked out a week early to move on simply because the cost was less for a month’s reservation.
+In Podstrana, Croatia, we booked for a full-month to get the discount, then spent 2 weekends visiting other areas of Croatia and using Podstrana as our home base.

 3. Transportation savings: